SimonBnt/VaeVictis_game/Readme.md

 If I had to categorize VaeVictis, I’d say it’s an action roguelike RPG set in a dark fantasy universe inspired by Berserk, Bloodborne, and Dark Souls, brought to life in pixel art.

-For the game’s design, I draw inspiration from titles like Vampire Survivors, Risk of Rain, Bloodborne, Slay the Spire, Noita, and many others.
+For the game’s design and gameplay, I draw inspiration from titles like Vampire Survivors, Risk of Rain, Bloodborne, Slay the Spire, Noita, and many others.
 I borrow small bits of gameplay and ideas that personally struck me, elements that might seem minor, but give that addictive “just one more run” feeling and make the gameplay truly fun.

 One of my goals with VaeVictis is to create near-infinite replayability, allowing you to embark on ever more challenging and varied monster-hunting expeditions.
 While balancing a game is always a difficult task, I aim to make it as hardcore as possible.
 Your hero will grow stronger throughout each expedition—but the game will never go easy on you.
 The idea is that you get better, not that the game gets easier.